Extra help for pre-school children

 Portage service

-Portage is a home-based educational service for children from birth to 3 years old.
-Portage home visitors build strong relationships with parents/carers and they give practical help and advice through home and/or setting visits.
-Children and parents are also offered access to group sessions which are run in localities around the county.
-Family events are run throughout the year, when families can come together.
+Portage practitioners support children from birth to three years old.
+They build strong relationships with parents/carers and they give practical help and advice through home and/or setting visits.
+Children and parents are also offered access to group sessions and family events which are run in localities around the county.

 Referrals to the service are considered at the Early Years Panel.
 Referrals can be made by parents, health professionals and setting SENCOs.

-Leicestershire’s Portage service is accredited by the National Portage Association (NPA).
+Leicestershire’s Portage service is a five star service accredited by the National Portage Association (NPA).

 Your child may be transferred to the Early Years SEND Inclusion team if they continue to need support.